Norberto11/Getting-and-Cleaning-Data-Week4-Assignment/README.md

 SCRIPT
 - The script considers the data has been already downloaded and stored in a folder named 'UCI HAR Dataset' and library(dplyr) has been executed.
 - The process starts in creating different dataframes from the data provided.
-- Based on the data provided it is analysed the content and dimensions of the different dataframe and merge when required.
+- Based on the data provided it is analysed the content and dimensions of the different dataframe and merge when required, following the assignment steps:
-- To execute the assignmet it was followed the assignment steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.